sedostheatre/sedos.co.uk/input/shows/2020-love-valour-compassion.md

 ---
 title: Love!
 Valour!
 Compassion!
-year: '2020'
+year: "2020"
 authors: by TERRENCE MCNALLY
-subtitle: 'A monumental exploration into life, love and loss at the end of the millennium'
+subtitle: A monumental exploration into life, love and loss at the end of the millennium
 showtimes:
-  - time: '2020-08-04 19:30'
+  - time: 2020-08-04 19:30
 showtime-summary: THIS SHOW HAS BEEN TEMPORARILY POSTPONED.
 venue: Bridewell Theatre
-primary-color: '#f35892'
+primary-color: "#f35892"
 header-image: /assets/lovevalourcompassion-landscape.jpg
-flyer: /assets/lovevalourcompassion-landscape.jpg
+flyer: /assets/lovevalourcompassion-portrait.jpg
 sections:
   - order: 1
     title: CAST & CREATIVE TEAM